forta-network/docs/docs/index.md

     ---

-    Delegate your FORT tokens to a Scanner Pool and get rewarded for increasing Forta network security
+    Delegate your FORT tokens to a Scanner Pool and get rewarded for increasing the security of the network

     [:octicons-arrow-right-24: Getting Started](delegated-staking-introduction.md)

 -   :flashlight:{ .lg .middle } __Monitoring Network__